HowardGech/SimultaneousPLN/README.md

 ```

 # Example
-For more detailed usage and examples, please refer to example folder included in the package.
+For more detailed usage and examples, please refer to examples folder included in the package.

 # References